Our Team

 Megan has been with Dogma since 2009 and has loved every moment of it!
 She lives with her 2 dogs Kipper her 9 year old Border Collie Mix and Maisie her 2 year old Mixed breed.
 She started out dog sitting and walking for friends and wanted to persue a career in helping to better dogs!
 She is living the dream job and earned her DDT in 2022!

-Taylor MacDougall, DDT
+Taylor MacDougall, DDT, DCBC

 Junior Trainer